Mildura railway station

 Mildura was the passenger terminus for the Mildura railway line in Victoria, Australia.
 Located in the city of Mildura it is located on the eastern side of the town centre, alongside the Murray River.
-Although there has not been a passenger rail service since 1993, the Victorian Labor Government has promised to return the service in 1999, though it has yet to return as of 2024.
+Although there has not been a passenger rail service since 1993, the Victorian Labor Government promised to return the service in 1999, though it has yet to return as of 2026.

 The station is served by V/Line and NSW TrainLink coach services.